ipfs-cluster/ipfs-cluster-website/content/documentation/_index.md

 # Documentation

 Welcome to the IPFS Cluster docs.
-This is where you will find user documentation, guides, tutorials, architecture documents and other information about how to use and develop ipfs-cluster.
+This is where you will find user documentation, guides, tutorials, architecture documents and other information on how to use Cluster.